 [The School close the school gates during certain hours to prevent unauthorised access to the building.
 An alarm system is set nightly.]

-[CCTV Cameras are in use at the School and monitored by [POSITION]].
+[CCTV Cameras are in use at the School and monitored by office/premises staff.

 [Visitors should be required to sign in at the reception, accompanied at all times by a member of staff and never be left alone in areas where they could have access to confidential information.]